Top 16 Ways to Make Money in Cyber Security!

 These audits usually require preparation from an outsider/third party, which is how many cyber security professionals made a good amount of money without signing full-time contracts.

-The best thing to do as an auditor is to specialize in one particular area of law, for example, GDPR.
+When starting, the best thing to do as an auditor is to specialize in one particular area of law, for example, GDPR.

 You can then sell yourself as a GDPR expert who can perfectly prepare a company for its upcoming audit to ensure everything is in working order.